inuwamobarak/inuwamobarak/README.md

 I'm an AI Engineer from Nigeria 🇳🇬 based in Germany 🇩🇪 🌍

-Currently mastering Edge AI at RPTU, working with Large Reasoning Models(LRMs), AI Agents and the best practices in LLM agents microservice architecture (APIs).
+Currently mastering Embedded Computing at RPTU and working with LLMs, AI Agents and the best practices in LLM agents microservice architecture (APIs).

 I enjoy building and exploring the amazing models on @Huggingface.